MicroEJ/docs/MWT/architecture.rst

 Lay Out
 -------

 All widgets are laid out at once during the lay out process.
-This process can be started by `Desktop.requestLayOut()` and `Widget.requestLayOut()`.
+This process can be started by `Desktop.requestLayOut()`, `Widget.requestLayOut()`.
+The layout is also automatically done when the desktop is shown (`Desktop.onShown()`).
 This process is composed of two steps, each step browses the hierarchy of widgets following a depth-first algorithm:
 * compute the optimal size for each widget and container (considering the constraints of the lay out),
-* set location and size for each widget.
+* set position and size for each widget.

-Once the location and size of a widget is set, the widget is notified by a call to `onLaidOut()`.
+Once the position and size of a widget is set, the widget is notified by a call to `onLaidOut()`.

 Event Dispatch
 --------------

 Events generated in the hardware (touch, buttons, etc.) are sent to the event dispatcher of the desktop.
 It is then responsible of sending the event to one or several widgets of the hierarchy.
 A widget receives the event through its `handleEvent(int)` method.
 This method returns a boolean that indicates whether or not the event has been consumed by the widget or not.

-Disabled widgets cannot receive events.
+Disabled widgets cannot receive events and widget are disabled by default.

 Pointer Event Dispatcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~